cnolan3/Cicada-16/HardwareSpec/APU_Architecture.md

 #### **F524-F525: CH2_FREQ**

 This 16-bit register controls the playback frequency of the selected waveform for Channel 2.
+See section "3.1.
+Waveform Frequency" for the calculation formula.

 #### **F530: CH3_CTRL (Noise)**